Ioannis Notaras: Biographical information

 When Kountouriotis prevailed, Notaras was forced to surrender on 9 December 1824.
 Along with other leaders of the anti-government camp he was imprisoned in Nafplio.
-According to Fotios Chrysanthopoulos, he was imprisoned in Hydra island.
+According to Fotios Chrysanthopoulos, he was imprisoned on Hydra Island.

 After he was released, he constituted his own army and in July 1825 he participated in the second siege of Patras.
 He also repelled the Egyptian troops of Ibrahim Pasha of Egypt in the region of Messenia.
 In 1826, he became the cause of civil conflict in Corinth as a rival of his cousin Panagiotis Notaras for the hand of Sofia Rendi, daughter of the notable Theocharis Rendis.
-The result of this turmoil was the total destruction of the village Sofiko in May 1826.
-In late January 1827 as the head of 1200 soldiers, he proceeded to Attica, where under the leadership of Georgios Karaiskakis and the British philhellene Thomas Gordon, he took part in the battles against the army of Mehmed Reshid Pasha, including the battle of Kastella with Yannis Makriyannis and Dimitrios Kallergis.
+The result of this turmoil was the total destruction of the village of Sofiko in May 1826.
+In late January 1827 as the head of 1200 soldiers, he proceeded to Attica, where under the leadership of Georgios Karaiskakis and the British philhellene Thomas Gordon, he took part in the battles against the army of Mehmed Reshid Pasha, including the Battle of Kastella with Yannis Makriyannis and Dimitrios Kallergis.
 In this battle, he commanded the center of the Greek forces.

-He was killed during the disastrous for the revolutionary forces battle of Phaleron on 24 April 1827.
+He was killed during the disastrous defeat of the revolutionary forces Battle of Phaleron on 24 April 1827.